David-Kaufman/HackTheBox/Blue/Notes.md

 # Post Exploit

 Navigate to `C:\Users` to see which users are on the box.
-Just like we saw on the nmap results, there is a user called haris, and also a folder for the Administrator.
+Just like we saw on the nmap results, there is a user called haris and Administrator.

 ![Users](./Pictures/Users.png)